zmwf129/2408150-2402096-2410024-2405892-2403985-1805--FinalProject/README.md

 ![Rat Attack!
 (1)](https://github.com/zmwf129/epic-win-side-scroller/assets/149950646/545e6732-169d-46c7-aca2-75c18da4b506)

 ## AESTHETIC
 Rat Attack! has a pixel art style inspired by 2D platformer Toxic 2, as well as Undertale.
-The assets for Rat Attack! bear a strong resemblance to the aforementioned games (see all pngs in the project).
+The assets for Rat Attack! bare a strong resemblance to the aforementioned games (see all pngs in the project).
 See the image above for more sources of inspiration.

 ## OVERVIEW
 Rat Attack! is a 2D side-scroller in which you play as an exterminator tasked with neutralizing the out-of-control rat infestation in the city sewers.
 Something is wrong with these rats - the deeper you go, the weirder they get.
 Fight through the rabid vermin and discover the source of their power.